-Date: March 23, 2021
+Date: April 13, 2021

-Re: Resolution 2021-15: Continuing measures to protect public health
+Re: Resolution 2021-18: Continuing measures to protect public health

-SUMMARY: On March 1, 2021 the local Risk Level was reduced to Medium.
+SUMMARY: On March 1, 2021 the local Risk Level was reduced to Medium and remains at Medium to date.
 Focus remains on what we can do to protect the health of our community and not overwhelm our health care system.
 By doing so, we also protect our local economy.
 We have demonstrated that mitigation strategies work, and it is important that we remain diligent in our efforts.
 Additional the vaccine availability is on the rise, and now all those over the age of 16 are eligible for the vaccine.
-This resolution removes the three month time limitation for fully vaccinated individuals in the traveler quarantine section, based on updated guidance.
-It also removed the passenger limit in taxi, consistent with the opening up of other business and gatherings.
+This resolution continues the community wide protective measures currently in place.